-Chapter 20 Housing Quality Standards and Inspections CHANGE: "annual" to "biennial" 20-6 20.10 Quality Control Inspections Chapter 20 Housing Quality Standards and Inspections 20.12 Owner Responsibility The owner is responsible for maintaining the unit in accordance with HQS that are not identified as family responsibility.
-The owner is not responsible for vermin infestation if caused by the family's living habits However, if such infestation is serious and repeated, if may be considered a lease violation and the owner may evict for serious or repeated violation of the lease The inspector will make a determination of owner of family responsibility during the inspection.
-If the owner fails to maintain the dwelling, SLHA must take promp and vigorous action to enforce the owner's obligations vin accordance with HQS that are not identified has family responsibility.
-The inspector will make a .determination of owner or family responsibility tduring the inspection. r r t 20-8 Chapter 20 Housing Quality Standards and Inspections 20.12 Owner Responsibility 20.12.1 HAP Abatement If the owner fails to request a re-inspection before the time period for making repairs expires, a Notice of Abatement will be sent to the owner.
+Chapter 20 Housing Quality Standards and Inspections 20.12 Owner Responsibility The owner is responsible for maintaining the unit in accordance with HQS that are not identified as family responsibility.
+The owner is not responsible for vermin infestation if caused by the family's living habits.
+However, if such infestation is serious and repeated, it may be considered a lease violation, and the owner may evict for serious or repeated violation of the lease.
+The inspector will make a determination of owner or family responsibility during the inspection.
+If the owner fails to maintain the dwelling, SLHA must take prompt and vigorous action to enforce the owner's obligations.
+The owner is responsible for maintaining the unit in accordance with HQS that are not identified as family responsibility.
+The inspector will make a determination of owner or family responsibility during the inspection.
+20-8 Chapter 20 Housing Quality Standards and Inspections 20.12 Owner Responsibility 20.12.1 HAP Abatement If the owner fails to request a re-inspection before the time period for making repairs expires, a Notice of Abatement will be sent to the owner.
 The abatement will be effective the date after the due date that repairs were to be made.
 The notice of abatement shall state that the family is not responsible for SLHA's portion of rent that is abated.
 If no re-inspection request is received by the 16 th day of abatement, SLHA may issue a voucher to the family.
 If the owner fails to request a re-inspection before the time period for making repairs expires, a Notice of Abatement will be sent to the owner.
 The abatement will be effective the first of the month following the deadline to cure the cited deficiencies that are not identified as family responsibility.
 The notice of abatement will state that the family is not responsible for SLHA's portion of rent (i.e. the HAP) that is abated.
 If no re-inspection request is received by the 16 th day of abatement, SLHA may issue a voucher to the family and terminate the HAP Contract.
+20-8 Chapter 20 Housing Quality Standards and Inspections 20.12 Owner Responsibility 20.12.2 HAP Contract Termination If the owner is responsible for repairs and fails to correct all the deficiencies cited prior to the end of the abatement period, the owner will be sent a HAP Contract Termination Notice.
+Prior to the effective date of the termination, the abatement will remain in effect.
+If repairs are completed before the effective termination date, SLHA may rescind the termination if the family chooses to remain in the unit.
+Only one HQS inspection will be conducted after the termination notice is issued.
+If the owner is responsible for repairs and fails to correct all the deficiencies cited prior to the end of the abatement period, the owner will be sent a HAP Contract Termination Notice.
+The HAP Contract termination will be effective at the end of the calendar month that follows the month in which SLHA gives notice of the termination to the owner.
+If repairs are completed before the effective termination date, SLHA may rescind the termination if the family chooses to remain in the unit.
+Only one HQS inspection will be conducted after the termination notice is issued.
 20-8